nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 l2gen par=l2gen.par par=$1
 ```

-You'll know `l2gen` processing is finished when you see "Processing Completed" at the end of the cell output.
+You'll know `l2gen` processing is finished successfully when you see "Processing Completed" at the end of the cell output.

 Let's open up this new L2 data using XArray's open_datatree function: